tzuntar/PlayerManagement/Readme.md

 Once in the game, run `/registerid Some Name` to register yourself into the database. *Some Name* can be anything and can contain spaces.

 > ⚠ NOTE: all commands are restricted to OP players by default.
-Make sure to give other players [the correct permissions](./Config.md), otherwise they won't be able to register themselves.
+Make sure to give other players [the correct permissions](./Config.md#Permissions), otherwise they won't be able to register themselves.

-To use top player signs:
+To use TopPlayer signs:

-- Create a sign with just `[topplayers]` in the first line (this is not case-sensitive, `[TopPlayers]` will also work)
+- Create a sign with the text `[topplayers]` in its first line (this is not case-sensitive, `[TopPlayers]` will also work)
-- Press `Done` or press <kbd>Esc</kbd> on the keyboard
+- Click `Done` or press <kbd>Esc</kbd> on the keyboard